Gymnosporangium juniperi-virginianae: Symptoms

-The disease cycle
+Disease cycle

-Understanding of the disease cycle of this rust fungus is necessary for proper identification and control.
 Cedar apple rust is caused by the fungi Gymnosporangium or more specifically Gymnosporangium juniperi-virginianae that spend part of their life cycles on Eastern Red Cedars growing near orchards.
 The complex disease cycle of cedar apple rust, alternating between two host plants, was first delineated by Anders Sandøe Ørsted.

 When exposed to the first warm rain of spring, the small bumps on the galls absorb water, swell, and produce telial horns –gelatinous masses that produce teliospores.
+When swollen, teliospores will germinate and produce basidiospores which are forcibly discharged and travel along air currents to infect apple trees and other alternate hosts.
 The telial horns will dry out once the rain passes and will lose their gelatinous appearance, instead resembling dark brown threads.
 When the rain returns, the horns will swell again.
 This process can repeat eight to ten times during the spring.
 It can take as little as four hours for basidiospores to form inside the telial horns under optimal conditions.